Skip to main content

 • Right to appealInsurers must offer internal and external appeal processes reviewed by independent third parties

-• Good Faith EstimateUninsured and self-pay patients can request a cost estimate before treatment
+• Good Faith EstimateUninsured and self-pay patients can request a cost estimate before treatment.
+If the final bill exceeds the estimate by $400 or more, you can dispute it through HHS within 120 days

-• ACA preventive careCertain screenings, vaccines, and wellness visits require $0 cost-sharing
+• ACA (Affordable Care Act) preventive careCertain screenings, vaccines, and wellness visits require $0 cost-sharing when using in-network providers

 Why this matters